progit/progit2/CONTRIBUTING.md

 Translations to other languages are highly encouraged but handled a little differently than the first edition.
 We now keep each translation in a separate repository.

 Since each translation is a different repository, we can also have different maintainers for each project.
 The Pro Git team simply pulls them in and builds them for the translation teams.
-Translations repositories will have to be under the [`progit` organization on GitHub](https://github.com/progit).